Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WORDS.md

 Use "on the morning" when you want to specify a particular morning, such as a specific date or day.
 Example: "I will see you on the morning of July 15th."

+## Been to, Gone to
+Both "I have been to..." and "I have gone to..." are grammatically correct and convey similar meanings, but there is a subtle difference in their usage:

+"I have been to...":

+This phrase is used to indicate that you have visited a place `at some point in your life`, and you are now sharing that experience.
+It emphasizes the experience of visiting the place.
+It is often used when the focus is on the fact that you've had the opportunity to go there.
+Example: "I have been to Paris several times, and I love the city."

+"I have gone to...":

+This phrase is also used to indicate that you have visited a place, but it may carry a slightly different nuance.
+It can imply that you went to the place and returned or that you are talking about a specific trip or instance of going to that place.
+It can also be used when `the focus is on the action of going to the place rather than the overall experience.`
+Example: "I have gone to the local seafood market before to buy fresh fish."

 ## receptor, recipient
 Receptor:
 A "receptor" is typically a noun that refers to a specialized cell or molecule in an organism that `receives signals, stimuli, or information`.
 For example, in biology and physiology, receptors are often discussed in the context of sensory organs or cells that respond to specific stimuli, such as photoreceptors in the eyes that detect light.